What to Expect During Chemical Peel Recovery

 4. A slightly darker complexion

-After the peeling stage, many patients notice that their skin looks slightly darker.
+After the peeling stage, many who undergo chemical peels notice that their skin looks slightly darker.
 This usually occurs as the skin is peeling off or around the third or fourth day.

 This is perfectly normal and may last for several weeks.
 In some cases, the darker pigment coincides with some lingering redness.
 This simply indicates that new, healthier skin is forming.